-This is a drive thru wildlife encounter in Rapid City that’s super exciting for kids… and me too! haha You can see arctic wolves, beavers, bobcats, big horn sheep, black bears, and other cool wildlife!
+A South Dakota road trip wouldn’t be complete without seeing beautiful animals!
+This is a drive thru wildlife encounter in Rapid City that’s super exciting for kids… and parents too!
+You can see arctic wolves, beavers, bobcats, big horn sheep, black bears, and other cool wildlife!
 If you have a large family, no worries, they won’t charge more than $65 per single vehicle. (kids 4 and under are free!)

 Ahhh the famous dinosaur park!
 Let your kids burn their never ending energy walking around and climbing on dinosaur sculptures at this unique park in Rapid City.